 Welcome to PA 306: Policy Systems.
 In this introductory graduate-level seminar geared toward current and aspiring public administrators and policy analysts, students will learn about policy analysis frameworks and theories that aim at understanding and assessing the complex dynamics of change and continuity in policy systems.
 In particular, the emphasis is placed upon Institutional Analysis and Development Framework, the Multiple Streams Framework; Social Construction and Policy Design; the Network Approach; Punctuated Equilibrium Theory; the Advocacy Coalition Framework; Innovation and Diffusion Models, Large-N Comparative Models and Complex Systems.
 Further, students will apply these theories and frameworks to analyze a substantive public policy problem.
-These policy problems may span, or even cut across, a broad range of policy domains such as (included but not limited to) energy policy, economic policy, food policy, environmental policy, defense and foreign policy, space policy, homeland security, disaster and emergency management, social policy, transportation policy, land-use policy and health policy.
+These policy problems may span, or even cut across, a broad range of policy domains such as (included but not limited to) energy policy, economic policy, food policy, environmental policy, defense and foreign policy, transportation policy, land-use policy and health policy.